So, what is Open Enrollment?

 The run‐out period to turn in claims for reimbursement will be as follows:

-Please visit the Flexible Spending Account page for more information on the short plan year and the upcoming new calendar-based plan year and to learn more about flexible spending accounts.
+Please visit the Flexible Spending Account page to learn more about flexible spending accounts.

 Long Term Disability Insurance: